Therapy for Relationship Issues in NYC

 How I Can Help

-Having extensive experience with many of the approaches above, I now use Consensus Therapy, a model I developed to help couples move beyond assumptions and see each other more accurately.
-Many relationship struggles are fueled not just by differences in values or habits, but by misperceptions about what a partner truly feels, needs, or intends.
+I draw on extensive experience with many of the approaches above, but my current work centers on Consensus Therapy, a model I developed to help couples move beyond assumptions and understand each other more accurately.
+Many relationship problems are fueled not only by differences in values, habits, or communication style, but also by misperceptions about what a partner truly feels, needs, or intends.

 Map and clarify each partner’s perceptions